 The <system> argument specifies the model for which the VCD file is generated.
-This optional must be enclosed in single quotes or be a variable that specifies a string representing the model name; if it is included.
-When the argument is not included, the default is gcs that gets the current Simulink system.
+This argument is optional and, when included, must be enclosed in single quotes or be a variable that specifies a string representing the model name.
+If this argument is not included, the default is gcs that gets the current Simulink system.